Skip to content

-German public-sector insurers’ non-life underwriting profitability will likely weaken in 2023, driven by higher reinsurance prices and claims inflation, Fitch Ratings says.
+German public-sector insurers’ non-life underwriting profitability will likely weaken, driven by higher reinsurance prices and claims inflation, Fitch Ratings says.

 Reinvestment yields are likely to exceed maturing fixed-income investment coupons until 2024 and we expect return rates to increase to 2.8% for 2023 and 3% for 2024.